MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 64: 09.12.19
+* Home with sick child today, so I managed to do a lot of coding while she was sleeping and relaxing in front of the TV.
+I can't wait to finish this course and start building stuff...
+(82%)

 ## Day 63: 08.12.19
 * Continued the course (79%).
 Just one video away from finishing all the test cases!